GaryHughes/Exchange/Part 2/c_solution/README.md

 ## Remove generation

 Now that the sort is stable, we can remove all knowledge of generation numbers.
-OrderBook needs to remember whther the last order was buy or sell so it can pick the correct price.
+OrderBook needs to remember whether the last order was buy or sell so it can pick the correct price.

 This is a good win, more than I expected: